Tuck · Comparisons · Tuck vs Dormi - Baby Monitor

 • You have iPhones in your household — Dormi simply isn't an option on iOS.

-• You want AI scene captions and a sleep diary.
+• You want AI scene captions and a written morning sleep diary.

 • You need an offline mode that works in true airplane mode (Bluetooth Coded PHY) — not just same-network Wi-Fi.